buntine/SwervinMervin/README.md

 Here is a [small video of me playing](https://www.youtube.com/watch?v=T08Oe1l7nhk) (poorly).

-Note, this project is purely an exercise in enjoyment and my first foray into Pygame.
-Any pointers are welcome!

 ### Playing

 Ensure that you have the pygame libraries installed, and then: